flutter-it/docs/docs/documentation/watch_it/watch_ordering_rules.md

 ## Best Practices Checklist

 ✅ **DO:**
-- Call all watches at the top of `build()`
+- Call all watches at the top of `build()` when possible
-- Use unconditional watch calls when possible
+- Use unconditional watch calls for watches that need to execute on all paths
 - Store values in variables, use variables conditionally
 - Watch the full list, iterate over values
-- Use conditional watches or early returns **at the end** (after all other watches)
+- Use conditional watches at the end (after all other watches)
+- Use early returns freely - they're always safe

 ❌ **DON'T:**
 - Put watches in `if` statements **when followed by other watches**
 - Put watches in loops
 - Put watches in callbacks
-- Have watches after early returns

 ## Advanced: Why This Happens